apache/pulsar-site/docs/concepts-messaging.md

 ##### Auto-split Hash Range

 Auto-split Hash Range assumes each consumer is mapped into a single region in a range of numbers between 0 to 2^16 (65,536).
 So all mapped regions cover the entire range, and no regions overlap.
 A consumer is selected for a given key by running a modulo operation on the message hash by the range size (65,536).
-The number received ( 0 <= i < 65,536) is contained within a single region.
+The number received ( 0 &lt;= i < 65,536) is contained within a single region.
 The consumer mapped to that region is the one selected.

 Example: